Watch Real Japanese Anime with Subtitles: 9 Killer Platforms

 That said, it can be easy to get sucked into the story or fall back on English subtitles.
 That’s why, in addition to the resources I mention in this post, I recommend that you use additional programs that turn anime (and whatever other real Japanese media you’re consuming) into an active learning experience.

-Using the FluentU app and browser program, for example, is one way to turn your anime viewing into a learning session.
-FluentU has anime clips (and other authentic videos) with high-quality subtitles that provide on-demand contextual translations.
-This means you won’t be left wondering which definition of a word is being used in a particular sentence—an especially important feature when learning Japanese, since so much of the language is contextual.
+Using the FluentU language learning program, for example, is one way to turn your anime viewing into a learning session.
+FluentU has anime clips (and other authentic videos) with high-quality interactive subtitles that provide on-demand contextual translations.

 It lets you practice listening and reading skills